 Federal Funding for Childhood Cancer Programs

-$30 million to fully fund the Childhood Cancer STAR Act for a sixth year
+$30 million to fully fund the Childhood Cancer STAR Act for a seventh year

-$50 million to fully fund the Childhood Cancer Data Initiative for a fifth year
+$50 million to fully fund the Childhood Cancer Data Initiative for a sixth year

 Department of Defense’s Peer-Reviewed Cancer Research Program and Support of the Inclusion of Childhood Cancer Topic Areas – Childhood cancer affects families regardless of geographical location, occupation, or income, and impacts military families without prejudice.
 The Peer Reviewed Cancer Research Program (PRCRP) at the Department of Defense funds vital research to enhance our understanding of deadly tumors and more broadly cancer in children, adolescents, and young adults so that treatments can be more effective and less harmful to children.